 My Postgraduate Diploma in Counselling (with Distinction) is from the University of Edinburgh, where I trained in both the person-centred and psychodynamic approaches.
 My Certificate in Psychosexual Studies was completed at Tavistock Relationships in London.
 I also have Honours and Master’s degrees in law.
 I am a Registered Member of BACP (British Association for Counselling and Psychotherapy) and work within their strict code of ethics.

 Specialist interest areas:

-Sex and sexuality, relationship difficulties, men’s mental health, anxiety, anger issues, questions around identity, life transitions, childhood issues.
+Sex and sexuality, men’s mental health, anger issues, questions around identity, relationship difficulties, life transitions, childhood issues.

 I offer counselling in person, with online sessions as an option where essential.
 If you wish online only counselling, please use the contact form to enquire about sessions with my colleagues who prefer to work online.